Are you stuck trying to decide between a gas and an infrared heater?

 This is where a lot of people make up their minds and choose one over the other.
-If you know you’re someone who can easily forget to give your appliance adequate maintenance, and check its components often, go infrared.
+If you know you’re someone who can easily forget to give your appliance adequate maintenance and check its components frequently, go infrared.

-Regardless of how long a manufacturer might claim their heater to last, it will be very difficult to have your unit last as long if you neglect it.
+Regardless of how long a manufacturer might claim their heater to last, it will be very difficult to have your unit last as long as you neglect it.

 As you’ve learned above, there’s no single answer to this question.
 You want to go for the heater that solves the most problems for you and makes your life easier.
 If you know you live in an area where electricity costs are very high, go propane.

 Provided that you live in a home with small children and pets, go infrared to prevent accidents and fire hazards.